 Now form your patties and pass them in a plate full of breadcrumbs to coat them evenly.

 Brown them on medium-high heat in a large pan with some evoo.

-Serve them with a salad or use them to make delicious veggie burgers with your favourite sauces.
+Serve them with a salad or use them to make delicious veggie burgers with your favorite sauces.

 makes about 9 patties, Ø 8 cm (3 inches) each